AllardL/MS3-BIM-definitions/README.md

 ## UX

 The website is meant for people that need some insight in terms that are mentioned during BIM projects.
+The goal is to have terms in different languages, for that there is also the possibility to filter on language.

 Wireframes were made in Adobe XD

 ### **Home Page**
 List with all available terms and definitions sorted + search possibility.
 Search is not case sensitive + it is enough to just add a part of a term.